Davidson Institute for Talent Development

 If Your Child Isn’t Going to Summer Camp

 - Do not underestimate the power of unstructured time.
 Children need time to create, plan, and dream.

-- Consider distance learning programs (such as EPGY at Stanford http://epgy.stanford.edu/ and Learning Links at Northwestern University http://www.ctd.northwestern.edu/history
+- Consider distance learning programs such as Learning Links at Northwestern University http://www.ctd.northwestern.edu/program_type/online-programs

 - As kids get older, look into the possibility of a mentorship or shadowing experience, where the student would have the chance to work with a scientist, doctor, pharmacist, or other professional.
 This type of opportunity won’t cost anything and it might provide valuable lessons and experiences for the student.